relex/slog-agent/DESIGN.md

 - long error dump logs (10-30K each): -37% wait time, +21% total CPU
 - normal logs (~200b each): -7% wait time, +4% total CPU

+Order is kept by using "Previous" and "Current" locks in `OrderedLogBuffer`: Processing is done in parallel while writing to the output channel is still sequential, maintained by the locks.

 ## Unintuitive designs for performance